cmusphinx/g2p-seq2seq/README.md

 You can set up maximum training steps:
 ```
-  "--max_steps" - Maximum number of training steps (Default: 0).
+  "--max_epochs" - Maximum number of training epochs (Default: 0).
      If 0 train until no improvement is observed
 ```

 It is a good idea to play with the following parameters:
 ```
-  "--size" - Size of each model layer (Default: 64).
+  "--size" - Size of each model layer (Default: 256).
-     We observed much better results with 256 units, but the training becomes slower

-  "--num_layers" - Number of layers in the model (Default: 2).
+  "--num_layers" - Number of layers in the model (Default: 3).
-     For example, you can try 1 if the train set is not large enough,
-     or 3 to hopefully get better results

-  "--filter_size" - The size of the filter layer in a convolutional layer (Default: 256)
+  "--filter_size" - The size of the filter layer in a convolutional layer (Default: 512)

-  "--dropout" - The proportion of dropping out units in hidden layers (Default: 0.5)

-  "--attention_dropout" - The proportion of dropping out units in an attention layer (Default: 0.5)

-  "--num_heads" - Number of applied heads in Multi-attention mechanism (Default: 2)
+  "--num_heads" - Number of applied heads in Multi-attention mechanism (Default: 4)
 ```

 You can manually point out Development and Test datasets: